 Targeting Criteria: Who does this program target?

+Age

-Age Age Criteria 3K to kindergarten entry.
+Age Criteria 3K to kindergarten entry.

 Note: Children enrolled in early education classrooms.

 Service Criteria: How is this program implemented?
-Visits (Home or Site): Visit Criteria 1: Duration Minimum of 30-minutes.
-Visit Criteria 2: Frequency 1 Tutors will conduct one-on-one or small group sessions with participating children at least once per week, in alignment with the school schedule.
-These sessions will be held for a minimum of 36 weeks throughout the school year, with students expected to maintain at
+Visits (Home or Site): Visit Criteria 1: Duration Minimum of 1 hour.
+Visit Criteria 2: Frequency 1 Tutors will provide one-on-one or small group sessions at least once a week to participating children.

-Please choose the option that is most preferred by the partner least 75% attendance.
-The sessions will follow the schedule and guidelines established by the school district.
 Visit Criteria 3: Frequency 2 Tutors will meet with classroom teacher at least bi-monthly to discuss children's progress and plan for future tutoring sessions based on student needs.
 Tutor and/or Executive Director may also meet with the school administrator.
 Visit Criteria 4: Location Visits must occur in-person at the early education site.
 Visits may be supplemented, but not replaced, by additional phone consultation, email correspondence, and/or shorter drop in visits.